emd/mitpci/README.md

     $ git clone https://github.com/emd/modulefiles

-If your directory structure *differs* from that suggested above, you will need to slightly modify the corresponding modulefile.
+If your directory structure *differs* from that suggested above, you will need to slightly modify the corresponding modulefiles.
 Specifically, at the top of the `mitpci` [modulefile](https://github.com/emd/modulefiles/blob/master/mitpci), there is a TCL variable named `mitpci_root`;